Deepan-Karmakar/p5.js-tutorial/Development.md

 ### Master branch development

-Develop on the `master` branch if you are applying hotfixes to the **current API**.

 1. Fork p5.js
 2. Make local changes
 3. Commit and push changes
 4. Submit a PR against the `p5.js/master` branch

-### Development branch development

-Develop on the `development` branch if you are making significant **API changes**.

-1. Clone p5.js
-2. Checkout the 'development' branch for local development `git checkout -b development origin/development`
-3. Make changes
-3. Commit and push changes
-4. Submit a PR against the `p5.js/development`